kkasravi/edison/lesson5.md

    * `vi yourname`
 4. Go into 'insert' mode
    * press `i`
-5. Type in the following
+5. Type in the following below.
+Your lastname and firstname should be backwards.
+For example "fred smith" would be "htims derf"
    * `#!/bin/sh`
    * `yournamebackwards="<lastnamebackwards> <firstnamebackwards>"`
    * `yourname=""`